seansteel3/my_first_wf/README.md

-import os

-# Define the content of the README.md
-readme_content = """# Isolate-ID: Automated Genomic Assembly & Genotyping
+# Isolate-ID: Automated Genomic Assembly & Genotyping

 This project is a Nextflow-based Proof of Concept (POC) designed for a computational genomics assignment.
 It automates the process of downloading SRA data, cleaning reads, performing parallel assembly and quality control, and finally genotyping the isolate using MLST.